chaveshigor/Spark/README.md

 # Spark

-This is a proposal of an Eletromagnetic Transient Program (EMTP) open sourse.
+This is a proposal of an open source Eletromagnetic Transient Program (EMTP).
 This project is an Undergraduate Thesis that has as an objective build a software to simulate Eletromagnetic Transients using python.